Rexo42/SoftwareFrameWorks/README.md

   @params (page, limit) sent via request parameters
   @returns success boolean, usernames, userIds, userRoles, pageLimit Route takes in a page and limit for pagination / performance and returns that amount/page of users details to be displayed

+  Group Routes;
+  CreateGroupRoute()
+  @params group name and username via request body
+  @returns valid boolean
+  Route checks given username has right permissions to be making a group and then creates anew group in the database, sends out socket emit to update UI in realtime on the chat room page

+  DeleteGroupRoute()
+  @params groupID via request parametres
+  @returns success boolean and message string
+  Route takes in a groups mongo database ID and then deletes that entry from the database. sends out secket event to update the UI in realtime to users on the chat-room page

+  getGroupsRoute()
+  @params page, limit, username and useCase.
+  @returns all relevant fields of groups including ID's, members, waitlist users, channels, creator Route takes in the above paramters via the request.
+Usecase is an optional input and determines whether or not the call is being made for the admin dashboard or the user dashboard/chat room.
+I use the non existance OR actual value given to usecase to filter and control the flow of data.

+  addUserToGroupRoute()
+  @params groupID, username via request paramters
+  @returns success boolean message string
+  Route finds user and group from the ID and username.
+It then checks that the user is on the groups waitlist and then removes them from it and adds them to the group member list

+  addUserToWaitlistRoute()
+  @params username groupID passed via request parameters
+  @returns valid boolean message string
+  Route finds that the given group and user exist.
+The user is then added to that groups waitlist, ready to be approved by a GroupAdmin/SuperAdmin

+  Channel Routes:
+  createChannelRoute()
+  @params username, groupID, channelName
+  @returns valid boolean
+  This route creates a channel with the given name, created by the passed username within the given group.
+Socket events are emitted to update UI in realtime

+  deleteChannelRoute()
+  @params channelName, groupName, username via request parametres
+  @returns valid boolean message string
+  This route deletes a given channel from the given group

+  getChannelMessagesRoute()
+  @params group name and channelname via request parametres
+  @returns valid boolean and an array of messages
+  This route retrieves all channel messages for a channel. used when a user joins a channel in the chatroom.

+  Utility Routes:
+  verifyTokenRoute()
+  @params token passed via authorization header
+  @returns valid boolean and all information related to that users details aside from sensitive information like password This route verifies that a users encrypted token is valid and assosciated with an existing user, before returning all of their information to be used for processing/logic for the UI etc